Insight

 3. Is there now a bull in the China shop?

-Will and Charlie’s colleague John wrote an excellent blog in response to the initial announcement about their thoughts on China's fiscal stimulus program.
+Will and Charlie’s colleague John Pellegry wrote an excellent blog in response to the initial announcement about China's fiscal stimulus program.
 Whilst we may lack some details, Will highlighted that we now have a catalyst for the China equity market and “it is as cheap as it has ever been”:

-Clearly a Trump presidency will pose challenges to China equity positioning so if the bull is not yet in the China shop, he is having a good look through the window!
+Clearly, a Trump presidency will pose challenges to China equity positioning; so if the bull is not yet in the China shop, he is having a good look through the window!
 And Will’s insightful comment was “you have to be there before it (the shift) happens”.

 James noted that the UK economy and stock markets have been in a prolonged ‘funk’ since the Brexit vote in 2016, and arguably even longer dating back to the global financial crisis in 2008.
 However, there are encouraging signs that suggest an optimistic post-election outlook.